Polish string ensemble NeoQuartet, specialising in the performance of contemporary music, returned to Asia with a series of concerts.

 The artists performed in the prestigious concert halls in Nanning (China), Daegu (South Korea) and conducted workshops for students of composition faculty in Kyoto (Japan).
 The programme of the concerts includeed the most outstanding works of Polish contemporary music of the turn of the 20th and 21st centuries as well as works by Chinese, Korean and Japanese artists.

 The concerts of the NeoQuartet ensemble in China, South Korea and Japan were part of the celebrations of the 100th anniversary of Poland's regaining independence.
-The tour was financed by the Polish Ministry of Culture and National Heritage within the scope of the Multiannual Program NIEPODLEGŁA (INDEPENDENT) 2017-2021, as part of the Cultural Bridges subsidy programme of the Adam Mickiewicz Institute.
+The tour was financed by the Polish Ministry of Culture and National Heritage within the framework of the 2017-2022 Multiannual Programme NIEPODLEGŁA, as part of the Cultural Bridges subsidy programme of the Adam Mickiewicz Institute.

 NeoQuartet is a string quartet focused on performing contemporary classical music made up of: Karolina Piątkowska-Nowicka (1st violin), Paweł Kapica (2nd violin), Michał Markiewicz (viola) and Krzysztof Pawłowski (cello).
 The quartet is one of the most active European ensembles aiming to collaborate with contemporary composers and tmake their music familiar to the wider audience.
 NeoQuartet's repertoire includes compositions by Steve Reich, George Crumb, Alfred Schnittke and Krzysztof Penderecki to name a few.
 Moreover, pieces by several young composers were premiered by this ensemble.
 The quartet's discography includes recordings of works by Agnieszka Stulgińska, Aleksander Lasoń, Toshio Hosokawa, Guus Janssen, Joanna Bruzdowicz, Dosia Mckay and Aleksander Kościów.